simpleledger/conceptual-specification-obsolete/README.md

 | WidgetB |     75     |     0    |     25     |
 |  BarFoo |    1000    |     0    |    5000    |

+### Resource & Entity Genisis IDs
+Identifiers for resources and entities will be implied to be the transaction hash associsted with the genisis of the resource or entity entry.
+This will ensure unique ID generation and also elliminate the need to explicitly provide an ID within the OP_RETURN space when generating new resources or entities.
+If a name, address, or moniker fields are provided within the associated entity's genisis then the GUI may display the name, address, or moniker instead of the entity's transaction hash.
+Likewise, if the name field is provided for the associted resource's genisis the GUI may display the name of the resource instead of the resource's genisis transaction hash.

 ### Privacy on a Public Blockchain using Encryption
 Encryption of fields containing sensitive name or quantity data (i.e., name=, qty= fields) is possible using a combination of asymmetric keys and symmetric keys.
 This feature will allow someone to maintain an encrypted ledger with the ability to share only selected transaction data with third-parties using a passcode.
 Everyone will be able to see the command, but the certain field data can be hidden with a password.